pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 ***

 ### 6. Display the Process
-The following shows the whole process based on bpmn notation.
+The following shows the whole process of the app based on bpmn notation.
+This illustrates the user's way through the communication.
 Please find notations language details here: https://www.omg.org/spec/BPMN/2.0/
 ![img.png](docs/User_process.png)